Sales of watercraft to nonresidents—Use of watercraft in Washington by nonresidents.

 (D) Is issued for the purpose of establishing an individual's residency in a jurisdiction outside Washington state.

 Acceptable identification includes a valid out-of-state driver's license.

 (iii) Use permits.

-A use permit is not renewable and costs five hundred dollars for vessels thirty to fifty feet and eight hundred dollars for vessels greater than fifty feet in length.
+A use permit is not renewable.
+It costs five hundred dollars for vessels thirty to fifty feet, and eight hundred dollars for vessels greater than fifty feet in length.
 The permit includes an affidavit (affidavit) from the buyer declaring that the purchased vessel will be used in a manner consistent with this exemption.
-The use permit also includes an adhesive sticker (sticker) that must be displayed on the purchased vessel and which is valid for twelve consecutive months from the date of purchase.
+The use permit also includes an adhesive sticker (sticker) that must be displayed on the purchased vessel and is valid for twelve consecutive months from the date of purchase.
 The sticker serves as proof of a validly issued use permit.
 Vessel dealers are not obligated to issue use permits to any individual.
 Buyers must elect this exemption irrevocably and may not elect additional exemptions under RCW 82.08.0266

 (A) Examine and determine, in good faith, whether the individual has valid proof of nonresidency.

 (B) Use the department's approved use permits.
 Use permits are available on the department's web site at dor.wa.gov.

 (C) Retain copies of issued use permits in their records for the statutory period.
 For information about the statutory period and maintaining records, please refer to WAC 458-20-254

 (D) Provide copies of issued use permits to the department on a quarterly basis.
 Copies of issued permits must be sent to: Taxpayer Account Administration Division, Department of Revenue, P.O.
 Box 47476, Olympia, Washington 98504-7476.